 Researchers from the Mayo Clinic in Rochester, MN, have

 “This is an early discovery but an avenue that bears further study,” says Dr. Joseph Murray, a Mayo Clinic gastroenterologist.
 “If we can use the microbes already in the human body to treat human disease beyond the gut itself, we may be onto a new era of medicine.
 We are talking about bugs as drugs.”

 As yet, there is no cure for MS. However, we are at a pivotal moment wherein researchers are making significant progress and breakthrough solutions toward a world free of MS.

 Today, more therapies for MS are in development than ever before, and the disease is being diagnosed at a quicker rate, enabling early treatment to slow disease activity.

 There is greater awareness of all the associated symptoms of MS and how to manage them to improve life quality.
 Furthermore, scientists have identified risk factors that make individuals more susceptible to MS, which may potentially lead to new ways to prevent the disease.

 Researchers are making headway in testing approaches that protect the nervous system from MS-related damage.
 These strategies include using therapies that are already approved by the FDA for use in other disorders.
 Clinical trials assessing novel approaches to treating all forms of MS are also under way.

 In learning how the nervous system and cells are damaged in MS, scientists have used their findings to investigate therapies aimed at repairing myelin.
-In mouse models of MS, researchers have already developed experimental treatments that have resulted in reversing paralysis and partially restoring myelination and limb function.
+In mouse models of MS, researchers have already developed experimental treatments that have resulted in reversing paralysis and

 Researchers are pursuing leads that show how exercise and rehabilitation improve several functions and may help to rebuild and rewire certain areas of the brain.